Laz Barrera

-In a career that lasted almost fifty years, Laz Barrera trained six champions and more than 140 American Stakes race winners.
-He was the leading money-winning trainer from 1977 to 1980 and in the process became the only trainer to ever win four consecutive Eclipse Awards.
+In a career that lasted almost 50 years, Barrera trained six champions and more than 140 American Stakes race winners.
+He was the leading money-winning trainer from 1977 to 1980 and became the only trainer to ever win four consecutive Eclipse Awards.
 In 1979, he was inducted into the National Museum of Racing and Hall of Fame.

-Laz Barrera died in 1991; the Lazaro Barrera Memorial Stakes a Grade II seven furlong race for 3-year-olds at Hollywood Park Racetrack is named in his honor.
+Barrera died in 1991.
+The Lazaro Barrera Memorial Stakes, a Grade II seven-furlong race for 3-year-olds at Hollywood Park Racetrack, is named in his honor.